Mahendra-5/DataAnalysis/README.md

 set end_lat = 1000, end_lng = 1000
 where end_lat is null and end_lat is null
 ```
-The basic structure of function:
+The basic structure of the function:

 <img width="362" alt="sa2" src="https://github.com/Mahendra-5/DataAnalysis/assets/160994768/d8bcdced-7007-46a5-bb54-afbae751bfd3">